2KAbhishek/talks/be-a-10x.md

 ---

-Being a 10x developer isn't about having superpowers — it’s about using the powers you already have in wiser, more considered ways
+### Being a 10x developer isn't about having superpowers

+It’s about using the powers you already have in wiser, more considered ways

 ---